zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Leo says, “Would I be able to look you in the eye if I we re lying?”
 The expression “to look (someone) in the eye” means that you can look at someone and honestly tell them the truth.
 The idea is that you can’t look someone in the eye – look directly at them and still tell a lie.
 That’s not true , but many people, when they tell a lie, don’t look directly at the other person because th ey will indicate by the way they are looking at them that they are not telling the  truth, that they are lying.
 That’s the idea, I’m not sure if that’s true.
 Leo says,  “Look at me.
 I’m the picture of Honest Abe.”
 “The picture of (something)” means I a m just like, I am identical with.
 “Honest Abe” refers to Abraham Lincoln, the 16th president of the United States in the middle of the 19th century.
 Abe Lincoln had the reputation for being very honest.
 I’m not sure if that was true or not, but  in the U.S. there is this expression: “Honest Abe.”
 Honest Abe is somebody who is very honest, who never lies.

 So, Elizabeth is being told by Leo that he would never lie to her.
 Elizabeth says, “Do you expect me to believe that?”
 Leo says, “There’s no t a dishonest bone in my body.”
 This phrase, “there’s not a dishonest bone in m y body,” means that I am not able to lie, it is not even possible for me to lie.
 Leo continues, “I may tell a white lie here and there, but I would never try to tell you a bald-faced lie like this.”
 A “white lie” means it’s a small, unimportant matter; it was a lie about something, but not something very important, not somethi ng serious.
 Leo says, “I may tell a white lie here and there (meaning somet imes, occasionally), but I would never try to tell you a bald-faced lie.”
-A “bald -faced lie” is a lie where you are almost not even trying to hide the fact that you ar e lying.
+A “bald -faced lie” is a lie where you are almost not even trying to hide the fact that you are lying.
 It’s a bold lie, often a lie about something that you know is completely wrong .
 That would be a bald- faced lie.
 “Bald” (bald) usually means someone without  hair.
 “Bald-faced” would be someone who has no hair on their face, meaning they  don’t have a beard or a mustache.
 The idea is that people with beards and musta ches might be dishonest; they’re trying to hide something.
 I’ve always t hought this was true, actually.
 Never trust a man in a beard!

 Elizabeth says, “Oh, really?
 Do you swear?”
 Here, “to swe ar” (swear) means to promise that you are telling the truth, to say very stron gly that you are not lying.
 “Swear” has some other meanings in English very different  from this meaning.
 You can find those in our Learning Guide for this episo de.